A friend of mine in Kyiv who studies discourses thinks common sense is a "social construction." I think it's what you don't find enough of in Ukraine.

 But what we heard shocked us, like thunder on a clear day.

 I quote: "Why should we receive the grandchildren of those who killed our parents and grandparents?
 And provide them with hospitality?
-What else is there to say?

 About partnership, international relations, and the European Union?
 Where are we going?
 Where is your tolerance, gentlemen administrators?
 How are we to educate children, when it's still necessary to educate and teach some adults?